EbyJK/currency_converter/README.md

 # 💱 Flutter Currency Converter

-A simple Flutter app for converting currency.
+A  Flutter app for converting currency.
 The app offers two main conversion modes:
 - **USD to any currency**
 - **Any currency to any other currency**